rust-lang/rust/src/doc/rustc-dev-guide/src/method-lookup.md

 impl like `impl Foo` are inherent methods.
-Nothing needs to be imported to use an inherent method, they are associated with the type itself (note that inherent impls can only be defined in the same module as the type itself).
+Nothing needs to be imported to use an inherent method, they are associated with the type itself (note that inherent impls can only be defined in the same crate as the type itself).

 FIXME: Inherent candidates are not always derived from impls.
 If you have a trait object, such as a value of type `Box<ToString>`, then the